 If ever Linux was starved for choices in certain areas in terms of apps, image editing is certainly not one of those.
 You are literally spoilt for choices.
 And these apps are not just bare apps, some of these are as awesome as many paid-for apps available on other platforms.
-So it was all about 10 best free photo editors for Linux.
+So it was all about 10 best free Linux photo editors.
 I hope one of these will fit your needs.
 I know there are many more image editors so let me know in the comment section which image editor you use.
 Thanks for reading!